Sunday, April 24, 2011

 This is the absurd quasi-garment that showed up at my house some 3 weeks later (great shipping speed, Mr. Lucas!).
 Note the overwhelming lack of attention to detail.
 Marvel at the totally unadjustable neckline, and woefully inadequate tying cords around the waistline - hardly big enough to house an average Deep Space Nine aficionado, let alone your standard hardcore Star Wars fanboy.
 And finally, allow your mind to imagine the saccharine sweetness of running your fingers across the fully-synthetic "fabric" (see: "recycled garbage bags") they chose to make this thing out of.
 Because hey, nothing says good 'ol American barbecuing like an apron that melts to fit the grillmaster's skin!

 My initial impulse was to return the product, but Lucas' return policy would have been laughable if it weren't so infuriating.
 It's been a while so I don't remember all the details, but I do recall that I was responsible for paying return shipping on the product, and that it was going to take somewhere around a month and a half for me to actually get my money back.
-There may have been talk of a paper check being involved as well - as in, they weren't going to just transfer the money back onto the card I used to pay for it, but rather issue me a check for the cost of the product, minus the overpriced shipping charge they'd gouged me with when I initially bought this thing, and then physically mail that check to me - but once again, my memory's a bit fuzzy on all this.
+There may have been talk of a paper check being involved as well - as in, they weren't going to just transfer the money back onto the card I used to pay for it, but rather issue me a check for the cost of the product, minus the overpriced shipping charge they'd gouged me with when I initially bought this thing, and then physically mail that check to me, presumably utilizing a man on a horse for transit - but once again, my memory's a bit fuzzy on all this.

-George Lucas reigns over an empire that completely sucks, that's all I'm getting at here.
+George Lucas clearly works for the Empire nowadays, that's all I'm getting at here.

 Please take note of the adjustable neckline, and waist cords designed to wrap around a person who weighs more than 140lbs.
 Such a marvel of fabric engineering I'd never before seen!